 The first common mistake made in business strategy is getting too comfortable.
 When a business has a successful year, it is tempting to just keep the same strategy, with the hopes that it will bring you the same results.

-Each year will present new challenges but also new opportunities so you should update your business strategy accordingly.
-Any business that fails to do this, risks falling behind on market trends and missing out on valuable sales.
+Remember, each year will present new challenges but also new opportunities so you should update your business strategy accordingly.
+Any business that fails to do this risks falling behind on market trends and missing out on valuable sales.

 Part of being successful in business is never allowing yourself to feel comfortable – there is always room to push yourself and your employees.
 For instance, while forming a business strategy, you might consider setting yourself the target of developing international sales of your products/services.
 This could mean extending your shipping to another country in Europe or you could decide you want to go even further – the opportunity is there.

 Trading overseas isn’t actually all that daunting either, there are tools out there to help you through the process.
 ManSys specialise in providing a global trade management software, which supports businesses through all aspects of international trade.
 You can use their software to manage anything from your inventory and shipping, all the way down to producing the correct documentation.

 Incorporating software and the tools like SharePoint lists that you will use into your business strategy is a great way to make your targets and KPIs more realistic and achievable.

 The next rookie error commonly made in business strategy is making it more complicated than it needs to be.
 Yes, it is necessary to plan for potential eventualities but there is also only so much you can control and predict.

 You should make sure to use simple and clear language in your strategy, so it’s easily accessible at a later date.
 It should have some main aims that all members of staff can understand and work towards.
 Ideally, aim to condense your strategy to be one page so it can be quickly read over by you or an employee for a memory refresh.